 - Output: probably the first item to inspect.
 Typically easy to interpret and validate.

-- Database records: transactions running on a system may result in a change in database records, which could be queried for validation purposes.
+- Database records: transactions running on a system may change database records, which could be queried for validation purposes.
 Transaction logs are great sources of information on system behaviour.

 - System state: this is beneficial to inspect when actions or inputs to the system would change its internal conditions.
 Exposing the system’s internal state through APIs, for example, would make this type of information available for validation by test units.